 and benefits no one.

 Too much modesty denigrates our own work and also fails to acknowledge those who help us.
-(How many projects do we really achieve alone?
-Really?)
+How many projects do we really achieve alone?
+Really?

 Reach out: make the announcement, and also the personal phone call to say, “We did it!”
 Invite the people who helped to walk around the project, to see how their part fitted into the whole.
 Thank them.
 Shake their hands or nudge their shoulder.
 Look into their eyes and smile because if they wanted you to succeed, this is their pleasure as well.
 Pour the wine, tea, juice, whatever – and drink it together.
+This is how friendships are forged.

 Pop.
 The.
 Cork.